 Summary

-- Based on observations for specific test problems there are some common, but fuzzy ideas about what makes a good representation. - Some recommendations are too general to be helpful for designing or evaluating representations. - Analytical models describing the influence of representations on EAs are on their way. - To verify (or reject) observations analytical models are necessary.
+- Based on observations for specific test problems there are some ideas about what makes a good representation. - Some recommendations are too general to be helpful for designing or evaluating representations. - To verify (or reject) observations analytical models are necessary.